mbaranr/mbaranr.github.io/_posts/2025-10-25-graduation.md

 <em>And on the topic of risk, there’s a phrase a dear friend of mine once said that has stuck with me ever since: “There’s no freedom without risk.”</em>

-<em>And for those who know Iason, yes, he’s exactly the type to bet it all on black.
-Anyways…</em>

 <em>When I agreed to give some words today, I risked making a fool of myself.
 When choosing the members for your group projects, you risked having to do most of the work.
 When you love someone, you risk not being loved in return.